Henry Ossawa Tanner, An African-American Artistic Pioneer

-min Read5 February 2022
+min Read27 September 2022

 When he returned to America a few years later, he was respected as an artist but found himself discouraged by the nation’s widespread racism.
 He moved back to Paris, which was much more accepting, and lived there for the rest of his life.
 His works were exhibited with great success in both countries.
 Although he was honored in America with prizes, exhibitions, and membership in the National Academy of Design, his paintings were often displayed separately from those of his white colleagues.
 No such thing ever happened in France, where he won a medal from the Paris Salon of 1897 – a huge honor.

 Although Tanner painted a lot of different subjects, he is primarily known for a few types.
-In his genre paintings, he depicted the lives of rural African-Americans in the south, showing everyday events with soft elegance and dignity.
+In his genre paintings, he depicted the lives of rural African-Americans in the South, showing everyday events with soft elegance and dignity.
 His Biblical paintings reflected his deep religious faith using a combination of brilliant lighting effects and detailed naturalism.
 He also made many beautiful landscape paintings.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!